falmar/eImage/README.md

   /** -------------------------------------------------- */

   /**
-   * the next code will do the following:
+   * The next code will do the following:
    * Rename the image to my_new_image.
    * Place the uploaded image into base_dir/Images/
    * Create a new unique image if find an existing one.